nchenderson/elements-nonpar-stat/docs/05-permutation.md

 * A permutation test is motivated by the following reasoning.
-    + If there is no real difference between the two groups, there is noting "special" about the difference in means between the two groups.
+    + If there is no real difference between the two groups, there is nothing "special" about the difference in means between the two groups.
     + The observed difference in the mean between the two groups should not be notably different than mean differences from